Sources

 Pioneer-10

-May 11: The DOS-3 (Cosmos-557) orbital station fails in orbit soon after the launch by the Proton rocket.
+May 11: The DOS-3 (Kosmos-557) orbital station fails in orbit soon after its launch on a Proton rocket.

-May 14: The last Saturn-5 rocket launches Skylab orbital lab.
-Three crews visit and work onboard the station.
+May 14: The final launch of the Saturn-5 rocket delivers the Skylab space station into the Earth's orbit.
+Three crews will visit and work onboard the outpost.

 1974

-July: The first Soviet crew works onboard the military space station (Salyut-3).
+July: The first Soviet crew works aboard the military space station (Salyut-3).

 Dec.
-26: The Salyut-4 orbital station is launched.
+26: The Salyut-4 space station is launched.
 Two crews visit the lab.

 1975